jplf/radiog/README.md

 The frontend configuration is defined in `assets/radiog-conf.json` which can be replaced by a file whose name is defined in `environment.ts`.

 To stop the application run `bin/stop.h`.
 This script kills with no mercy all RadioG processes.

+A new version will be available soon : connections to the servers will be managed over TLS.

 ## Updating
 ```